-I know that I am not the most qualified person to talk about this subject (or even qualified for that matter :) ).
-But probably just like yourself, I was curious about this subject, learned about it, then eventually decided to continue in the successful visualization business I am in, and try to expand it to have enough revenue to fund experimentations into IPs, short films or simple video games rather than pitch. but decided to share whatever little I know.
+I know that I am not probably the most qualified person to talk about this subject.
+But just like yourself, I was curious about this subject, learned about it, then eventually decided to continue in the line of work I am in, and try to make it more successful to have enough revenue to fund experimentations into IPs, short films or simple video games rather than pitch.
+I wrote this article to share whatever little I know.

 I highly recommend visiting film markets like MIPCOM or film festivals and mingling with the crowd to learn more.
 Human interaction is always the best way to learn.